charliecalvert/CloudNotes/Prog270/Week04.md

 ```

 For now, you can leave this alone, but you will need to edit
 it later.
-In particular, the links which we contains an href will
+In particular, the links contain an href we will
 need to be edit.

 Here is the second part of the body: